HMas522/Capstone_Thesis/README.md

 ## Create a Local Virtual Environment

-Open a PowerShell terminal in this cintel-05-live-updates folder on your machine.
+Open a PowerShell terminal in this Capstone Thesis folder on your machine.
 Create a virtual environment named .venv in the current directory.
 Verify that a .venv folder was created after running the command.